Implement Lucia email auth with Astro DB on Vercel

 email: column.text({ unique: true }),

-hashed_password: column.text()
+hashed_password: column.text(),

 const Session = defineTable({